Utilities

 Validation passed

 This is not an error, but a report of an anomaly.
-If the time delta is significantly larger than the sampling interval, for example many times longer, this may indicate that one or more data records are missing from the recorded file.
+If the time delta is significantly larger than the sampling interval, for example many times longer, this may indicate that one or more data records are missing from the SDS file.

-Duplicate timestamp check
+Duplicate timeslot check

 File Name : DataInput.0.sds